 The American Institute of Culinary Politics-Elemental News of the Day

 The Stinkbug symbol on CDs, DVDs, and Books means “approved by the American Institute of Culinary Politics-Elemental News of the Day” as well as adjusted or edited by the photographic editor.

 Original Beverly Carrick Artworks, Beverly Carrick—World Famous Artist, Mark Lindsay, Paul Revere and the Raiders, John Cale, the Velvet Underground, The Move, Trevor Burton, Robin Trower, Procol Harum, Brad Delp, Boston, U.S. Supreme Court Associate Justice David Davis, U.S. Supreme Court Associate Justice Samuel Blatchford, U.S. Secretary of State James G. Blaine, U.S. Secretary of War Peter Buell Porter, U.S. Secretary of War John H. Eaton, U.S. Secretary of War Newton D. Baker, U.S. Attorney General John Macpherson Berrien, Stalingrad, Battle of Dien Bien Phu, Michael Schenker Group,

 PLEASE READ OUR MAIN BLOG POST, PUBLISHED AT 12:01 A.M.

-[vii] We began promoting the music of the greatest British blues rock band, the Climax Blues Band, beginning on Monday, 16-September-2019 through Sunday, 27-October-2019.
-This included the solo efforts of Pete Haycock and Colin Cooper.
-We hope you will check them out and add them to your collection.
+[iv] We promoted the music of Blossom Toes beginning on Monday, 01-June-2015 through Sunday, 07-June-2015.
+We hope you will seek them out and add them to your growing music collection.